Benefits Comparison

 What is the 90-day rule for MERCOSUR vs regular residency?

-MERCOSUR temporary residency is non-renewable-you must apply for permanent residency within 90 days before expiry.
+MERCOSUR temporary residency is non-renewable, so you must apply for permanent residency within 90 days before it expires.
 Regular residency is renewable, and you can apply for permanent after 21 months.
-Missing the MERCOSUR window means losing MERCOSUR benefits<a href="#cite1">[1]</a>.
+Missing the MERCOSUR window means losing the MERCOSUR pathway and restarting under the regular law.<a href="#cite1">[1]</a>

 Which countries qualify for MERCOSUR residency?

-Eight countries qualify: Argentina, Brazil, Uruguay, Bolivia, Chile, Peru, Colombia, and Ecuador.
-These are the States Parties and States Associated with the MERCOSUR Residence Agreement<a href="#cite1">[1]</a>.
+Eight countries: Argentina, Brazil, Uruguay, Bolivia, Chile, Peru, Colombia, and Ecuador.
+These are the States Parties and States Associated with the MERCOSUR Residence Agreement.<a href="#cite1">[1]</a>

 Do Portuguese documents need translation for Paraguay residency?

-No. Documents issued in Portuguese by Brazilian authorities are exempt from translation.
-Regular residency applicants from Brazil would need translation, creating additional cost and processing time<a href="#cite2">[2]</a>.
+No. Documents issued in Portuguese by Brazilian authorities are exempt from translation under Resolución 386/2019.
+Spanish-language documents from other MERCOSUR countries are generally accepted without translation as well.
+Regular residency applicants would otherwise need translations.<a href="#cite2">[2]</a>

 Can I renew MERCOSUR temporary residency?

 No. MERCOSUR temporary residency is valid for 2 years and cannot be renewed.
-You must transition to permanent residency during the 90-day window.
-Regular residency can be renewed for additional 2-year periods<a href="#cite1">[1]</a>.
+You must transition to permanent residency during the 90-day window before expiry.
+Regular temporary residency can be renewed for additional 2-year periods, which is the main flexibility trade-off.<a href="#cite1">[1]</a>

 When can I get Paraguayan citizenship with MERCOSUR vs regular?